Les Paul Special Tribute - Humbucker - Worn White Satin

 A Studio guitar features a mahogany body and a maple top.
 However, there is no binding, and the junction between the two is not heavily painted.
 The natural variation in wood colors can give the impression of binding.

-The Tribute and Studio models have block fretboard markers, and both have block tremolo bridges.
-And, the tone and resonance are similar.
+The Tribute and Studio models have block fretboard markers and block tremolo bridges.
+And the tone and resonance are similar.
 Whether you’re playing a classical or a modern version of Les Paul is up to you.

 Unlike the ’59 LP, the Tribute and the ’59 Reissue’ have block fretboard markers.
 In contrast to the ‘baseball bat’ neck of the classic LP, block markers on studio guitars are more modern.

-The result is a guitar that plays better in a studio and sounds better overall.
+The result is a guitar that plays better in a studio and sounds better.
 They’re also more comfortable to play than the original.

 C-shaped neck

 Both guitars share the same type of ‘Rounded’ neck profile, but the Tribute is slightly wider than the Studio.
-This makes it easier for players to play with smaller hands, and the guitar’s rounded C shape also feels more comfortable.
+This makes playing with smaller hands easier, and the guitar’s rounded C shape also feels more comfortable.

 These guitars also share the same ‘Ultra-Modern’ weight-relief technology, which makes them incredibly ergonomic and light.